 You might be surprised to learn that breastfeeding is good for new moms, too.

 - Breastfeeding burns as many as 500 extra calories each day, which may make it easier to lose the weight gained during pregnancy.

 - Women who breastfeed longer have lower rates of type 2 diabetes, hypertension, and heart disease.

 - Women who breastfeed have lower rates of breast cancer and ovarian cancer.

 - Breastfeeding releases oxytocin, a hormone that causes the uterus to contract.
 This helps the uterus return to its normal size more quickly and may decrease the amount of bleeding after giving birth.

 Experts recommend that babies exclusively breastfeed for the first 6 months of life.
 Exclusive breastfeeding means feeding your baby only breast milk, and no other foods or liquids, unless advised by the baby’s doctor.

 Breastfeeding should continue as new foods are introduced throughout the baby’s first year.
 You can keep breastfeeding after the first year as long as you and your baby want to continue.
 You can use a breast pump to express milk at work, and store it for later use.
 This also helps to keep up your supply while you are away from your baby.

 When Can I Begin Breastfeeding?

 When babies are hungry, they will nuzzle against your breast, suck on their hands, flex their fingers and arms, and clench their fists.
-Crying usually is a late sign of hunger.
-When babies are full, they relax their arms, legs, and hands and close their eyes.
+Crying is usually a late sign of hunger.
+When babies are full, they relax their arms, legs, and hands, and close their eyes.